 Hangzhou is the capital of Zhejiang Province and one of China's major tourist destinations.

 Among the city’s famous attractions are two UNESCO World Heritage Sites, the beautiful West Lake and the historic Grand Canal, which links the Yellow River to the mighty Yangtze.
-Local specialties include Xihu silk umbrellas, colour-glazed porcelain, Longjing (Dragon Well) tea, and white chrysanthemum.

-The West Lake lies on the beautiful and fertile shores of the East China Sea, offering views that have enchanted travellers for centuries.
+The West Lake lies on the beautiful and fertile shores of the East China Sea, offering views that have enchanted travelers for centuries.
 It is divided into five sections by three causeways.
 There are numerous temples, pagodas, gardens, and artificial islands within the famous freshwater lake.